-However, one day I dropped Ian off, one of the Head Clerks walked up to me and I got the dreaded, “Can I talk to you for a minute?”
+However, one day I dropped Ian off and one of the head clerks walked up to me.
+I got the dreaded, “Can I talk to you for a minute?”

 After observing Ian for a few minutes, I went back to the head clerk and said, “Fragile items to the side, bag everything else, fragile items last.”
 They showed Ian what fragile items were, modeled what they wanted done (using what came to be a mantra), and with a few adjustments now and then, he was off.
 Did it still happen?
 Yes, but only every now and then.

-Adding a New Responsibility
+Adding New Responsibilities

 One day the head clerk said we might have to switch Ian’s work times because he needed someone to gather carts during the same time that Ian was working.
 I responded, “If I bring in a job coach to teach that, could he keep the same times?”